IDotD/IDotD.github.io/Server-Api.md

 # War Service

-The war service returns two different king of information, for one pure statistics and tipps, including magics to use, for each boss in the war and on the other hand war raids that a person wants to join.
+The War service returns two different kinds of information, for one pure statistics and tipps, including magics to use, for each boss in the War and on the other hand War raids that a person wants to join.

-The Information about what raids to join is supplied with an added path-part of comma seperated raid ids.
+The information about what raids to join is supplied with an added path-part of comma-seperated raid ids.
 Also the Idrinth-Addition-header is send with ids of already joined raids to reduce overhead.

 ### Example